jackdbd/calderone/packages/stripe-utils/.ae/stripe-utils.api.md

     Test = "TEST"
 }

-// Warning: (ae-missing-release-tag) "StripeTaxCode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "StripeTaxCode" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export enum StripeTaxCode {